-The regulations replace the current Data Protection Directive
+The regulations replaced the Data Protection Directive

 GDPR regulations will remain in effect after the UK’s exit from the EU